Munda languages

-Characteristics of the Munda languages include three grammatical numbers (singular, dual and plural), two genders (animate and inanimate), a distinction between inclusive and exclusive first person plural pronouns, the use of suffixes or auxiliaries to indicate tense, and partial, total, and complex reduplication, as well as switch-reference.
+Characteristics of the Munda languages include three numbers (singular, dual and plural), two genders (animate and inanimate), a distinction between inclusive and exclusive first-person plural pronouns, the use of suffixes or auxiliaries to indicate tense, and partial, total, and complex reduplication, as well as switch-reference.
 The Munda languages are also polysynthetic and agglutinating.
+In Munda sound systems, consonant sequences are infrequent except in the middle of words.

-In Munda sound systems, consonant sequences are infrequent except in the middle of a word.
-Other than in Korku, whose syllables show a distinction between high and low tone, accent is predictable in the Munda languages.
+The Munda languages are often interpreted as prime examples of father tongues since the languages were passed down through generations from the paternal, rather than maternal, side.